-REST support
+We also included in the framework a feature for supporting the interaction with REST services.
+This feature facilitates the invocation of CRUD operations.
+After providing the URI of the REST service, the framework assists the developer to apply the POST, GET, PUT, or DELETE operation on the resources of the service under testing.
 Our solution for testing RESTful services is based on TestAssured (see Section 3.1.1).
-Figure 4.14 presents the execution process of our dynamic client for interacting with REST services.
+Figure 16 presents the execution process of our dynamic client for interacting with REST services.